utilmind/MySQL-migration-tools/README.md

 # ⚙️ Usage (how to run it)

 The main difference between the Windows and Linux versions of `db-dump` script is that
-* the **Windows** version is designed for complete migration of all databases from one PC to another (make exact copy of all local databases), while the purpose of
+* the 🪟**Windows** version is designed for complete migration of all databases from one PC to another (make exact copy of all local databases), while the purpose of
-* the **Linux** version is to create dumps of *one* specific database using the task scheduler/crontab.
+* the 🐧**Linux** version is to create dumps of *one* specific database using the separate configs for each separate database and the task scheduler/crontab for automatic dumps.

 ## 🪟 Windows